ryzokuken/mf2-docs/guide-v2.md

 ## Expressions

 An expression represents a dynamic part of a message that will be determined during the message's formatting at runtime.
 Expressions are enclosed within a single set of braces (`{...}`).
+The two kinds of expressions you could have in your messages are:

 ### Variable Replacement

-The most common way to use `MessageFormat` is for simple variable replacement.
+The most common way to use `MessageFormat` is for simple variable replacement within messages.

 **EXAMPLE**
 ```